 Per Federal Register Notice 5938-N-01, CDBG-DR funds must be expended within a 6-year time frame beginning on the date the grant agreement is signed by HUD.
 However, we understand that HUD will periodically review the County's progress in drawing down funding from its Line of Credit (LOC).
 Richland County will review in-house expenditures and beneficiary expenditures to ensure that funds are spent on eligible costs and in a timely manner.
-Project funds and schedules will be monitored by Richland County's Finance Department, the Department of Community Development, the County's planning and management consultant(s), and ultimately audited through the County's independent audit function.
+The County will also procure a firm to provide independent, external auditing services for the SFHRP.
+Project funds and schedules will be monitored by Richland County's Finance Department, the Department of Community Development, the County's planning and management consultant(s), and ultimately audited through the County's internal and external, auditing functions.